mebusy/RL_sutton2019/README.md

 ---

-- 3.1 The Agent–Environment Interface
-    - *Markov property* states that the conditional probability distribution for the system at the next step (and in fact at all future steps)
-        - depends ONLY on the current state of the system, and not additionally on the state of the system at previous steps.
 - 3.2 Goals and Rewards
     - It is thus critical that the rewards we set up truly indicate what we want accomplished.
         - In particular, the reward signal is not the place to impart to the agent prior knowledge about how to achieve what we want it to do.